 The contrast between adjacent pixel values determines how smoothly the values change across the surface of the control layer.
 To create smooth changes, paint using a soft or anti-aliased brush, or apply gradients.
 To create abrupt changes, avoid intermediate shades, using a few widely spaced shades, such as 50% gray, black, and white.

 The Live Photoshop 3D effect behaves as an effect with a Comp Camera attribute.
-This effect only appears on a layer when the layer is a 3D object layer from a PSD file.
-See 3D object layers from Photoshop.
+This effect only appears on a layer when the layer is a 3D object layers from PSD file.

-When you apply an effect with a Comp Camera attribute to a 2D layer, the effect can track the camera and light positions within the composition and render a 3D image on the 2D layer that it is applied to.
-The results of the effect appear to be three-dimensional; however, the layer with the Comp Camera attribute applied remains a 2D layer and therefore has the following characteristics:
+When you apply an effect with a Comp Camera attribute to a 2D layer, it can track the camera and light positions within the composition and render a 3D image on the 2D layer it's applied to.
+The results of the effect appear to be three-dimensional; however, the layer with the Comp Camera attribute applied remains a 2D layer and, therefore, has the following characteristics:

 3D layers above and below it in the Timeline panel cannot intersect with each other or cast shadows on each other.